MEET TOMASZ DRYBALA

 Books

 Between 2021 and 2025, I authored three books that integrate lived experience, field research, and applied neuroscience.
-Each written for leaders ready to challenge patterns, sharpen clarity, and elevate decision-making.
+Each is written for leaders who are ready to challenge patterns, sharpen their clarity, and elevate their decision-making and execution.

 These books form the intellectual foundation of my work.
-They offer practical, science-based frameworks to help high-performing individuals recognize how subconscious patterns shape leadership behaviors, and how those patterns can be rewired to drive sustainable change.
+They offer practical, science-based frameworks to help high-performing individuals recognise how subconscious patterns shape leadership behaviours, and how those patterns can be rewired to drive sustainable change.

 A neuroscience-based guide to uncovering and breaking the invisible patterns that limit leadership performance.
-This book gives leaders the tools to overcome internal friction, heal performance blocks, and lead with clarity, stability, and grounded confidence.
+This book provides leaders with the tools to overcome internal friction, address performance blocks, and lead with clarity, stability, and grounded confidence.

 A guide to building aligned, secure relationships across business and life.
-It explains why high-achieving leaders often misjudge compatibility, and how to use neuroscience-based signals to choose the right people for long-term trust, safety, and growth.
+It explains why high-achieving leaders misjudge compatibility and how to use neuroscience-based signals to choose the right people for long-term trust, safety, and growth.

 2020 - 2021.